Dog Bite Injury Claim Solicitors

 - infections such as cellulitis and, very rarely, rabies;

 Whatever the nature of your injury, contact the law experts at Grieves Solicitors to find out if you have a valid claim for financial compensation.

 Contact Grieves Solicitors

-If you would like more information about dog bite law, the Dangerous Dogs Act 1991 or you would like to speak to an experienced personal injury solicitor regarding a potential dog attack compensation claim, call free on 0800 0747 644 or complete our contact form and we will get back to you.
+If you would like more information dog bite law in relaton to a personal injury you have sustained, the Dangerous Dogs Act 1991 or you would like to speak to an experienced personal injury solicitor regarding a potential claim for persosonal injury caused by a dog attack, call us free on 0800 0747 644 or complete our contact form and we will get back to you.